Pseudorandom function family: Motivations from random functions

 A PRF is an efficient (i.e. computable in polynomial time), deterministic function that maps two distinct sets (domain and range) and looks like a truly random function.

 Essentially, a truly random function would just be composed of a lookup table filled with uniformly distributed random entries.
 However, in practice, a PRF is given an input string in the domain and a hidden random seed and runs multiple times with the same input string and seed, always returning the same value.
 Nonetheless, given an arbitrary input string, the output looks random if the seed is taken from a uniform distribution.

 A PRF is considered to be good if its behavior is indistinguishable from a truly random function.
 Therefore, given an output from either the truly random function or a PRF, there should be no efficient method to correctly determine whether the output was produced by the truly random function or the PRF.

 Formal definition

+Pseudorandom functions take inputs $x\in\{0,1\}^*$, where ${}^*$ is the Kleene star.
+Both the input size $I=|x|$ and output size $\lambda$ depend only on the index size $n:=|s|$.